robertoloja/mandarin-app/README.md

 The API documentation is available at [127.0.0.1:8000/api/docs](http://127.0.0.1:8000/api/docs).

 ## Deploy frontend to GitHub Pages
-Before building, change frontend/.env to point to https://mandobot.pythonanywhere.com/api/ Make sure to remove the leading / from every address in build/index.html
+Make sure to remove the leading / from every address in build/index.html after running `npm run build`.